BenjaminShinar/udemy_docker_mastery/Lectures/section-12-13-14-15-16-kubernetes.md

 ```

 if we are using a hosting OS, such as docker desktop, we need to create a pod to curl the other service.
-(uses the old syntax, we explictly specify that we want a pod, not a deployment) the generator is the template, this is supposed to look similar to the docker container run command.
+(uses the old syntax, we explicitly specify that we want a pod, not a deployment) the generator is the template, this is supposed to look similar to the docker container run command.
 the double dash flag -- means that there are no more flags, and that the following is command to run on the pod.
 ```sh
 kubectl run --generator run-pod/v1 tmp-shell --rm -it --image bretfisher/netshoot -- bash